lifeofcows/TagOut/README.md

 <img src="GitHubImages/5.png" width="160">

 Here are your controls for the game.
 Point the phone at a player, and press shoot!
 Since the horizontal accuracy is unfortunately limited to 5 meters of precision, be prepared to play at somewhat of a distance.
+When you accurately point at a person and press "Tag!", the person will lose a Tag Life point and you will gain a Tag point.
+You may only tag once every 3 seconds.
+The scoreboard will get updated in real time based on the points accrued for every person.
+The person with the most points wins!

 <img src="GitHubImages/6.png" width="160">